 Variable rates have a few disadvantages, however:

 - Your interest costs can soar if rates rocket higher.

 - Variable rates are harder to get approved for if you have above-average debt ratios.
 That’s because most lenders require variable-rate borrowers to prove they can afford payments at the posted 5-year fixed rate—in case rates soar.
-All borrowers who have less than 20% equity must qualify based on the much higher “benchmark five-year rate,” as set by the Bank of Canada.
+Borrowers must generally qualify based on the much higher “benchmark five-year rate,” as set by the Bank of Canada.